 Reviewed by Mike G

-Zen Connection (2002) is the first in a highly credible series from Australian-based label One World Music of what could loosely be termed "global beats".
-Based around a loose spiritual theme, the album offers a wide cross-section of both Oz and international artists including LTJ Bukem, The Gotan Project and Zen flute master Riley Lee.
-Compiler Leigh Wood has very carefully put together a blend of spicy world melodies, trippy breaks, hazy dub and new age prettiness that unquestionably echoes the more famous Buddha Bar albums but is a better proposition all round.
-The Zen series is more adventurous and relies less on the slick soft pop and Latin clichés that its overpriced, better-known French cousin too often falls back on.
+The first album sets the pattern - a wide cross-section of both Oz and international artists including LTJ Bukem, The Gotan Project and Zen flute master Riley Lee.
+Compiler Leigh Wood has very carefully put together a blend of spicy world melodies, trippy breaks, hazy dub and new age prettiness that unquestionably echoes the more famous Buddha Bar albums from the same period but is a better proposition all round.
+This and subsequent volumes in the Zen series are more musically adventurous and rely less on the slick soft pop and Latin clichés that the overpriced, better-known French series too often falls back on.

 Also from One World Music and highly recommended are the first two volumes in the Elysian Vibes series (released 2004 and 2005) compiled again by Leigh Wood.
 Both are well above-average collections in the style of the Zen albums and mix up smooth jazzy breaks, exotic lounge, lazy Latin shuffles and Balearic chill.